 No parent wants to see their child suffering.
 When a parent needs home health care for their child they seek assistance in hopes that their child will get better, and expect that the healthcare providers will competently treat their children in an effort to help them heal.
 When a home healthcare provider fails in their duties to your child, the consequences can be challenging.
 Mounting complications can overwhelm an already delicate situations.

-At Thompson Law Firm, we do not believe that you should have to go through this difficult period by yourself.
+At Phoenix Accident and Injury Law Firm, we do not believe that you should have to go through this difficult period by yourself.
 We are here to help you fight for your child’s rights and ensure that those responsible for wrongdoing are held accountable.
-To discuss your potential claim and speak with an experienced and compassionate Arizona pediatric home health care provider medical malpractice attorney contact Thompson Law Firm today by calling (480)-634-7480.

 Our team of abuse attorneys is dedicated to seeking damages on behalf of those family members who are being abused and help you find better accommodations for them in the nearby area.
 We’ve worked on a number of child medical malpractice cases cases previously in your area and take the time to understand the family’s concerns as well as the situation they believe their loved one is in.